kranzky/insoluble/folly.md

 Christopher's face reddens as he clenches his fists, seemingly devouring the sight of an insect scurrying nearby.

-"The intent nowadays is to lodge in our ears," said Jay.

-"He'll boil in hell for this," Christopher repeated, furrowing his brow.

 As they continued, the walls seemed to tighten closer around them, adding to the mysterious atmosphere.
 The insect that had caught Christopher's attention vanished suddenly, as if swallowed by the darkness.
 Trying to shake off the distraction, Christopher focused on the lock mechanism, determined to unlock the door.
 Jay and Mike watched intently, ready to assist if needed.

 "Something seems off," Rob observed sharply, his gaze focused on the intricate lock.